OmniLayer/spec/README.md

 * Pre-github versions of this document (prior to version 0.3.5 / previously 1.2) can be found at https://sites.google.com/site/2ndbtcwpaper/

+# The term "Master Protocol" applies to the spec and the clients that impliment its features.
+The term "Mastercoins" applies to the digital tokens that access the features of the Master Protocol clients.

-# Mastercoin Design
+# Master Protocol Design

-The “Mastercoins” protocol layer between the existing bitcoin protocol and users’ currencies is intended to be a base upon which anyone can build their own currency.
-The software implementing Mastercoins will contain simple tools which will allow anyone to design and release their own currency with their own rules without doing any software development.
+The “Master Protocol” layer between the existing bitcoin protocol and users’ currencies is intended to be a base upon which anyone can build their own currency.
+The software implementing the Master Protocol will contain simple tools which will allow anyone to design and release their own currency with their own rules without doing any software development.

 ## Initial Token Distribution via the “Exodus Address”

 Perhaps you have heard of the “Genesis Block” which launched the bitcoin protocol.
-The Mastercoin protocol has a similar starting point in the block chain, called the “Exodus Address” - the bitcoin address from which the first Mastercoins were sold during the month of August 2013.
+The Master Protocol has a similar starting point in the block chain, called the “Exodus Address” - the bitcoin address from which the first Mastercoins were generated during the month of August 2013.
 The Exodus Address is: **[1EXoDusjGwvnjZUyKkxZ4UHEf77z6A5S4P](https://blockchain.info/address/1EXoDusjGwvnjZUyKkxZ4UHEf77z6A5S4P)**

 Initial distribution of Mastercoins was essentially a kickstarter style period to provide funding to pay developers to write the software which fully implements the protocol.
 The distribution was very simple, and proceeded as follows: